wagoodman/bashful/README.md

     # time in milliseconds to update each task on the screen (polling interval)
     update-interval: 250

-    # break glass to disable all the nice formatting (boo)
-    vintage: true
 ```

 The `tasks` block is an ordered list of processes to run.
 Each task has several options that can be configured: